2007 Davis Cup

 The 2007 Davis Cup was the 96th edition of the Davis Cup, a national teams competition in men's tennis.
 Sixteen teams participated in the World Group and 123 took part in different regional groups.
 The final took place 30 November - 2 December at the Memorial Coliseum in Portland, Oregon, United States, with the United States defeating Russia 4-1 for their 32nd title.

+Aruba and Montenegro made their first appearances in the tournament.